DennisDaddy/Library_ruby/README.md

-# README
+# CLASSIC LIBRARY

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the open source code for  school library system developed in ruby.
+You are free to contribute to this source codes,you can clone or fork the source code and work on it as you wish.

+##THINGS YOU CAN DO WITH THE SYSTEM

 * Ruby version